stephenverderame/cpp_book/src/functional/functional_types.md

 const auto t = std::make_tuple(10, 20);
 const auto r = dynamicGet(t, 1);
 ```
 Using this function requires the compiler to instantiate a new `dynamicGet` for the specific tuple type for all indices of the tuple.
 How this works is that we first call `dynamicGet<Tuple, 0>`.
 If the runtime index `index` is equal to the compile time index of the function (`N`), then we call `std::get<N>`.
-Otherwise we call the next function.
+Otherwise, we call the next `dynamicGet` function.

 Tuples are copyable and moveable if all of their contents are copyable and moveable, respectively.
 Tuples cannot be modified.
 The only way to do this would be to swap two tuples of the same type.
 Furthermore, we can make larger tuples by concatenating existing tuples together with `std::tuple_cat`.
 ```C++
 std::tuple<int, double, char> t = std::make_tuple(5, 5.0, 'c');
 std::tuple<int, double, char> t2;